 This restriction does not apply to a GMO that is in transit or transhipment.
 To export a GMO that is intended for release into the environment, you have to –

-The declarations must be made in the specified forms (Declaration for Export Notice on GMO Intended for Release into Environment and Declaration for Approval Notice on Export of GMO Intended for Release into Environment).
+The declarations must be made in the specified forms (Declaration in relation to Export of GMO Intended for Release into Environment).

 However, requirements (a) and (b) do not apply if prior notification to the competent authority for exporting the GMO to the place is not required under the legal or regulatory requirements of that place.